Our Maui Favorites Revealed

 Here are my favorite places to shop and meet a local artist while looking for great art on Maui.

-• The Lahaina Arts Society is a group of Maui artists who collectively sell their art in two galleries in the old Lahaina Courthouse and its former jail (oceanside of the Banyan tree).
-The galleries are staffed by member volunteers, a portion of sales goes toward art education on Maui.
-They also host several craft fairs a month under the Banyan Tree in Lahaina.
+The Lahaina Arts Society is a group of Maui artists who collectively sell their art at Lahaina Cannery Mall.
+Pre fire they were in the old Lahaina Courthouse and its former jail (oceanside of the Banyan tree), The gallery is staffed by member volunteers, a portion of sales goes toward art education on Maui.
+They also hosted several craft fairs a month under the Banyan Tree in Lahaina.
 Here you meet artists and see a much greater variety of art and crafts than what is on display in a gallery.
 Grab a coffee or shave-ice and go on a treasure hunt!
 I met Beth Cooper under the Banyan Tree and bought this great oil painting last month

 • The Maui Open Studios if you are on Maui during the month of February, do not miss this free self-guided tour of artists’ studios and galleries.
 February begins with a preview on Saturday, February 6th hosted at the Maui Culinary Academy in Kahului.
 On each of the following three weekends artists host open houses around Maui.
 Meet these local artists, check out their studios, watch them create their art, and shop with all proceeds going directly to the artist!
-Weekend 1 (Feb 13/14) is Upcountry, Weekend 2 (Feb 20/21) is North Shore, Central and Hana, and Weekend 3 (Feb 27/28) is South and West Maui.
+Weekend 1 (Feb 14/15) is Upcountry, Weekend 2 (Feb 21/22) is North Shore, Central and Hana, and Weekend 3 (Feb 28, Mar 1) is South Maui.
 View the artists’ information online and plan your route!
-More information on February’s Art Tour can be found here.

-• The Maui Hands Art Gallery has four locations in Makawao, Pa’ia, Ka’anapali Hyatt Regency and on Lahaina’s Front Street.
+The Maui Hands Art Gallery has three locations in Makawao, Pa'ia and Wailea at the Shops at Waileat.
 These galleries are privately owned and represent over 300 artists, all based in Hawai’i, the majority from Maui.
 Every month they showcase different local artists who will then spend some time at the gallery, creating and talking with customers.
 Last year I bought a beautiful color infused aluminum etching hand signed by Richard Digiacomo at the Makawao Maui Hands gallery.

 • The Maui Swap Meet takes place every Saturday morning from 7am-1pm at the University of Hawaii campus in Kahului.
 Admission price is minimal at $2/person, parking is free.
 Bring a bag, you never know what you will find at the swap meet!
 Come early for the best selection.
-There is no “specific” web info for the swap meet, so I always find the best results is to do a google search (I’ve done it, just click this link).
+There is no “specific” web info for the swap meet, so I always find the best results is to do a google search.

 Of course there are many individual galleries all around the island.
 Many of the local shops along South Kihei road and of course a few pricy ones on Front Street in Lahaina (I bought a great Peter Lik picture here years ago) and also at the Shops at Wailea or Whalers Village in Ka'anapali.
 Any other fun stroll too is through many of the larger hotel’ foyers as well.